China COVID-19 Vaccine Tracker

 Additional information on procurements of Chinese vaccines.

-- The Chinese military has also donated vaccines to the military in Cambodia, Congo Republic, Ethiopia, Mongolia, Pakistan, the Philippines, Sudan, North Macedonia, Zimbabwe, Guinea, and Tunisia; some quantities are included in the reported data above, while others are undisclosed.
+- The Chinese military has also donated vaccines to the military in countries including Cambodia, Congo Republic, Ethiopia, Mongolia, Pakistan, the Philippines, Sudan, North Macedonia, Zimbabwe, Guinea, and Tunisia; some quantities are included in the reported data above, while others are undisclosed.

 - Thailand’s total vaccine quantities might be higher than recorded, as specific numbers were undisclosed.
-The Chulabhorn Royal Academy purchased some.
+The Chulabhorn Royal Academy has purchased some.

 - Turkey’s total vaccine quantities might be higher than recorded, as specific numbers were undisclosed.